Hexamethylenediamine

-Hexamethylenediamine is the organic compound with the formula H2N(CH2)6NH2.
+Hexamethylenediamine or hexane-1,6-diamine, is the organic compound with the formula H2N(CH2)6NH2.
 The molecule is a diamine, consisting of a hexamethylene hydrocarbon chain terminated with amine functional groups.
 The colorless solid (yellowish for some commercial samples) has a strong amine odor.
-About 1 billion kilograms are produced annually.

 Synthesis

 Hexamethylenediamine was first reported by Theodor Curtius.
 It is produced by the hydrogenation of adiponitrile: